 Ricoh's activities related to conflict minerals are published annually on its website and in the Integrated Report.
 We have identified that our toner products are conflict-free.

-In fiscal 2021, based on the results of a survey conducted for worldwide first-tier suppliers of the Ricoh Group , we identified as accurately as possible each of the parts and raw materials used in the products manufactured or consigned during the year, and conducted a common survey on the use of conflict minerals and received responses from 95% of suppliers.
-In the survey of 2021, the Ricoh Group identified 229 smelter companies that have acquired the certification of RMAP conformant and are conflict-free.
-The rate of RMAP Conformant smelters to the total number of smelters and refineries identified in the Ricoh Group supply chain was 69% in fiscal 2021.
-Starting with the fiscal 2021 survey, we requested suppliers to report the scope of their CMRT/CRT responses not on a company basis (A: Company) but on a part-by-product basis (B: Product) delivered to Ricoh Group.
-As a result, about 70% of suppliers responded to the questionnaire on a part-by-product basis.
+In fiscal 2023, based on the results of a survey conducted for worldwide first-tier suppliers of the Ricoh Group , we identified as accurately as possible each of the parts and raw materials used in the products manufactured or consigned during the year, and conducted a common survey on the use of conflict minerals and received CMRT responses from 98% of suppliers.
+In the survey of 2023, the Ricoh Group identified 222 smelter companies that have acquired the certification of RMAP Conformant and are conflict-free.
+The rate of RMAP Conformant smelters to the total number of smelters and refineries identified in the Ricoh Group supply chain was 65% in fiscal 2023.
+In recent years, as the number of companies surveyed has increased, the number of newly specified smelters and refineries that have not obtained RMAP Conformant has been increasing, while the number of RMAP Conformant smelters has been excluded from RMI certified smelter list.
+As a result, the ratio of RMAP Conformant smelters has been temporarily decreasing.
+Therefore, we will continue to call on Tier 1 suppliers to switch to RMAP Conformant smelters.
+We also expect tier 2 and subsequent suppliers to encourage upstream companies and smelters to switch to RMAP Conformant smelters.

 As a result, analyzing the response information from the first-tier suppliers, it was confirmed that there was a possibility that a certain number of products contain parts or materials which originated in the Democratic Republic of the Congo or an adjoining country.
-Accordingly the Ricoh Group conducted due diligence on the relevant first-tier suppliers.
+Accordingly, the Ricoh Group conducted due diligence on the relevant first-tier suppliers.
 We will discuss our future business with the suppliers who have not responded to this survey and are judged to require improvement based on the results of the ESG Self-Assessment.

 In addition, in fiscal 2020, we began a survey of the cobalt supply chain by identifying major suppliers that had supplied the Ricoh Group with products and parts containing cobalt in the past.
-The response rate from surveyed suppliers was 95% of the 63 cobalt smelters and refineries and 30RMAP conformant refineries identified.
+With a 97% response rate from suppliers in the 2023 survey, the number of identified cobalt smelters and refineries was 79, of which 45 were RMAP Conformant smelters.
 We also continue to cooperate with industry organizations, such as JEITA and RMI, and we continue to conduct due diligence.

 ---|---|---|---|---|---|---|---|